Written by Terri Reddout

 The Legend of “The Tourist Guy”

 While people did learn the picture was a hoax, the question was who was “The Tourist Guy?”
 Who would do something so creepy and cruel?
 No one knew.
-But in the meantime the legend grew.
+But the legend grew.
 Suddenly, pictures of The Tourist Guy popped up at every natural disaster known to man.

-He made it onto a life raft when the Titanic sunk.
+He apparently made it onto a life raft when the Titanic sunk.

 He helped Neo and Trinity sorted their way through The Matrix.